Qasrawi03Ghassan/ITG-training-tasks/README.md

 ﻿# 🎯 Task 1: Implementing a login page
  ### 📝 Overview
- - In this task, I was required to build a simple login page with simple styling using HTML, CSS and javaScript.
+ - In this task, I was required to build a simple login page with simple styling using HTML, CSS and jQuery library.
  ### ✅ Final result
 ![login](https://github.com/user-attachments/assets/32c2116c-10b8-45e7-8acb-fe06c3464dcc)
 ### 🔔 Task requirements